yuqi-zhang/atomic-system-containers-quickstart/README.md

 This will pull the pre-built etcd image from [docker hub](https://hub.docker.com/r/gscrivano/etcd/) and install the system container.

-You can check the status of the container with `atomic ps`, or `systemctl status etcd`
+You can check the status of the container with `atomic ps`(as of v1.12 this has been refractored to `atomic containers list`), or `systemctl status etcd`

 To stop and remove the container, you can directly use `atomic uninstall etcd`.
 Don't do yet this if you want to test out flannel as well.